thephpleague/tactician/plugins/locking-command-bus.md

 # Locking Command Bus
 This plugin actually ships in the core Tactician "CommandBus" package, so it's available without installing any separate composer packages.

-The Locking Bus prevents any Commands from starting execution until the current Command has completed.
-It doesn't throw exceptions, it just queues them in-memory.
+The Locking Bus blocks any Commands from running inside Commands.
+If a Command is already being executed and another Command comes in, this decorator will queue it in-memory until the first Command completes.

 It's very simple to setup: